 Immersing oneself in Emerson and Tolstoy perspectives on how to live proved an incredibly challenging exercise, sometimes discouraging but most often energizing and enlightening.
-Sadly though, basing a comprehensive analysis on just five short readings by each author in one week at St. John's College seminars – "Ralph Waldo Emerson: Essays" and "Tolstoy: Short Stories" – does not measure up to a thoroughly well-reasoned academic paper offering persuasive opinions.
+Sadly though, basing the following "comprehensive" analysis on just five short readings by each author in one week at St. John's College seminars – "Ralph Waldo Emerson: Essays" and "Tolstoy: Short Stories" – does not measure up to a thoroughly well-reasoned academic paper offering persuasive opinions.
 Perhaps supplementing the seminar readings with other works by each author might help.
 One might include Emerson's 1838 Divinity School Address or his 1836 Nature essay for a weightier impression.
 As for Tolstoy, his Confession, begun in 1879, or his short story, What Then Must We Do?, published in 1886, would help fill in his portrait.
 However, even such a slightly extended study would still neglect too much of the prolific lifework of each author, and the results would surely remain incomplete.